Sport in Sweden: Basketball

 Basketball has gained attention in Sweden through a series of internationally significant events.
 In 1999, Earvin "Magic" Johnson, one of the best basketball players in world history, bought the club M7 Borås and played several games there.

 Later, several Swedish basketball teams competed at international tournaments.

 Ten years after Magic Johnson's first games in Sweden, Jonas Jerebko became the first person born and raised in Sweden to play in the NBA.
 In 2012, Jeffery Taylor, the second Swedish player, followed.
 They both represented Sweden at the 2013 EuroBasket and secured a surprising victory against former champion Russia.
 Yet, they were not enough to help their country proceed from the preliminary round.

 Both Jerebko and Taylor are sons of American basketball players who settled in Sweden after finishing their professional careers in the country, and Taylor left Sweden at age 17 to play both high school and college basketball in the U.S. Jerebko has played ten seasons in the NBA, first with the Detroit Pistons (2009–2015), Boston Celtics (2015–2017), Utah Jazz (2017-2018), and Golden State Warriors (2018-2019), where he made the 2019 NBA Finals with an injured Warriors team, but were defeated by the Toronto Raptors in six games.
 On August 14, 2019, Jerebko then signed with Khimki of the VTB United League and the EuroLeague.
 But on January 23, 2021, Khimki terminated the contract of Jerebko.
 Taylor played three seasons with the Charlotte Hornets (2012–2015) before returning to Europe and signing with Real Madrid.
 In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game with 85–80.
 Over 34 EuroLeague games, Taylor averaged 5.9 points, 1.9 rebounds and 1.2 assists per game.

-Rugby union

-"Swedish football" in the nineteenth century was a variant of association football with some rugby elements.
-By 1900, Swedish football clubs were using The Football Association's rules with no rugby influence.
-However, rugby union proper was introduced into Sweden between the world wars by visiting British vessels.

-Rugby league

-Rugby league is played at a local/amateur level, the sport has real promise of growth at a rapid pace in all Nordic countries.
-Sweden is currently ranked 31 on the RLIF rankings.

 Track and field

 A number of Swedes have been internationally successful in track and field.
-In the 1940s runners Gunder Hägg, Arne Andersson, and Lennart Strand dominated middle distance running.
+In the 1940s runners Gunder Hägg, Arne Andersson, and Lennart Strand dominated middle-distance running.
 In recent years, stars include high jumpers such as World Champion and European record holder Patrik Sjöberg, Olympic gold medalist Ludmila Engquist, World Champion and Olympic medallist Kajsa Bergqvist, Athens Olympic gold medallist Stefan Holm, and Tokyo Olympic champion and World Championship medallist Armand Duplantis.
 Two other Swedish athletes won gold medals in the 2004 Olympic Games: heptathlete Carolina Klüft and triple jumper Christian Olsson.
 Susanna Kallur is the World record holder for the indoor 60m hurdles set in 2008.